apramus/seaweed-biodiversity-effects/README.md

 ## `4c-t-test-on-partition.R`

-This code performs t-tests to assess whether net biodiversity and its component selection and complementarity effects differ from 0 (as negative values are interpreted as "no effect") for each response variable.
+This code performs t-tests to assess whether net biodiversity and its component selection and complementarity effects statistically differ from 0 (as negative values are interpreted as "no effect") for each response variable.